ICRS/smart-lanterns/README.md

 This is a free event with the goal of sending everyone home with a smart lantern and a new set of skills.
 The event will be broken down into 5 parts:

-**Intro**: We introduce the clubs and demonstrate briefly how to make the lanterns and explain what we will be doing.\
+**Intro**: We introduce ICRS and demonstrate briefly how to make the lanterns and explain what we will be doing.\
 **Collab**: Breaking into teams of 3-5 working together to make one lantern.\
 **Individual**: Using the process learned in the previous step to make the rest the new lanterns for the team.\
 **Food**: Needed for survival by humans.\